department-of-veterans-affairs/vagov-content/pages/health-care/financial-assessment.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: How we assess and verify your income
+title: How your income affects eligibility and copays
-display_title: How we assess and verify your income
+display_title: How income affects eligibility and copays
 collection: healthCare
 spoke: More Resources
 order: 18